Ellidiss/sysml-ellidiss/README.md

   - [ ] syntax highlighting.
   - [ ] parsing and error detection.
   - [ ] reference resolution and navigation.
-- [ ] Full list of symbol presentation and file outline.
+- [ ] Full list of symbol presentation and files outline.
 - [ ] Support for documentation presentation in a hover popup.
 - [ ] Reference resolution error presentation.
 - [ ] Rename symbol action.